 5. Rules of Temporary Leave

 Please note that Temporary Leave cannot be granted to students during class terms.
-Temporary
+Temporary weeks prior to the vacation period (spring, summer, winter)

 Leave during vacations can be granted only if students obtain permission from KDI School.